All content © 2012-2016 ORIVeDA • All rights reserved. Nothing is allowed to be reproduced without permission.

 Phyto-sterols are powerful therapeutic ingredients; of the phyto-sterols present in Chaga 45% is lanosterol, 25% inotodiol and the remaining 30% consists of ergosterol, fecosterol and several others.
 In vivo and in vitro research showed a direct anti-cancer effect of both lanosterol and inotodiol.
 Lanosterol also has an anti-viral effect.

-Betulin and betulinic acid are two components unique to Chaga – it derives them from the birches on which it grows.
-Betulin and betulinic acid are powerful therapeutic agents that are currently being researched for their anti-viral action (i.p. anti-HIV) and their anti-cancer action (in both cases animal tests showed great potential).
+Betulin and betulinic acid are two components unique to the Chaga fungus – it derives them from the birches on which it grows.
+Betulin and betulinic acid are powerful therapeutic agents (triterpenes) that are currently being researched for their anti-viral action (i.p. anti-HIV) and their anti-cancer action (in both cases animal tests showed great potential).
 They also have cholesterol-lowering effects; a recent report found them to be able to break down cholesterol in the bloodstream, instead of just preventing its absorption (the more common approach).
 A major problem of these two components is their poor bioavailability, though.

 Sometimes research is using cultivated Chaga, but it is obvious that the outcome of this research should be strictly separated from the results achieved with wild-harvested Chaga.
 Cultivated Chaga can and will have a different composition and therapeutic properties, depending on the conditions under which it was grown (different types of substrate, environmental conditions, etc.).
 Wild Chaga takes three to five years before it can be harvested; it is clear its qualities will not be matched by a cultivated petri-dish product that is only several weeks old.